 Incense cones burn faster because they are much thicker than incense sticks, so at anytime the amount of surface being burnt is much more than an incense stick.
-Our backflow incense cones (2.7cm/1” tall and 1.5cm/.6” in diameter) generally burn in approximately 10-15 minutes.
+Our backflow incense cones range in burn time, from 10-25 minutes.
 However the mesmerizing effect of backflow incense is dependent on this more rapid burn time, which leads to the steady release of the larger quantity of smoke

 Unlike incense sticks, there is not as much standardisation in the size of incense cones.
 Non-backflow incense cones will burn for 15-30 minutes depending on their size.

 Do incense sticks and incense cones smell different?

 Incense sticks tend to have a lighter smell than incense cones, and the smell is more even throughout the burn time.
 This is because the amount of surface being burnt is constant and does not change as the stick is burnt.

 In comparison, the smell of incense cones is more intense, and increases over the length of the cone.
 This is because the amount of surface being burnt moves from the small, pointy tip to the wider body.

 How to clean up burnt incense sticks and incense cones?